 Given its top-notch reputation and long tradition, I expected this five-star luxury hotel to be rather unapproachable.
-Yet, on this Saturday morning, we see many local Berners walk in and out.
+Yet, this Saturday morning, many local Berners walk in and out.
 Friends meet up on the sunny terrace for coffee, and families would gather for a shared brunch.

 By definition, the Bellevue Palace is the people’s home.
-The property has officially been on the government’s real estate inventory since 1994 - just like a public university would.
-Therefore, each and every tax-payer in Switzerland owns a small share of this grand palace.
+The property has officially been on the government’s real estate inventory since 1994 - just like a public university.
+Therefore, every taxpayer in Switzerland owns a small share of this grand palace.

 A minute’s walk from the Bellevue Palace is another palace altogether - the Swiss Federal Palace.
 On weekends like this, the official home of the Swiss government is quiet.
 The usual buzz of black cabs dropping off suits is nowhere to be found.

-For many locals, the Saturday farmers’ market is an important event in the social calendar.
-It is as much an opportunity to restock on organically grown produce as it is an opportunity to chat.
+For many locals, the Saturday farmers’ market is an essential event in the social calendar.
+It is as much an opportunity to restock organically grown produce as it is an opportunity to chat.
 “Have you been affected by the hail storm?” one woman asks her fruit vendor.

 We enjoy taking photographs and sampling cheese, meanwhile picking up souvenirs to take home.
-The benefit of staying right where all the action is: I return to our suite a couple of times to unload my acquired assets.
+The benefit of staying right where all the action is: I return to our suite several times to unload my acquired assets.
 The drawback: I leave behind a movement pattern indicative of The Spy Who Loved Fruits...

 Mezze with soul at Noumi Grill & Bar

 After a day of exploring Bern with its boutiques and museums, our palates are in for a treat, too.
-Noumi Grill & Bar is open to hotel guests as well as the public.
+Noumi Grill & Bar is open to hotel guests and the public.

-For the first time ever, the restaurant is able to serve diners outdoors.
-We hope that the city will renew the permit indefinitely because this patio has so much charm.
+For the first time, the restaurant can serve diners outdoors.
+We hope the city will renew the permit indefinitely because this patio has charm.

 We find an eclectic mix of world foods on the Noumi menu.
 Think BBQ and bowls, bulgur, burrata, and bao buns.
 The dishes taste as delicious as they sound, and we are already planning to return with friends.